tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## Resource Utilities

 The Resource Utilities plug-in supplements the existing IBM UrbanCode Deploy resources plugin with additional steps to help manage large resource trees and the properties on resources in large trees.
-This is an open source plug-in and is
+This is an open source plug-in and is developed and supported by the IBM UrbanCode Deploy Community on GitHub.
+At this time, not all the required jars are available for public use and therefore, are missing from the GitHub repository.
+To retrieve a working plugin, please use the ‘download’ link at the top of this page.

 ---